Kathy (Smith) Dobesh, DVM, Co-Owner

 Julie has special interest in feline medicine, internal medicine, and exotic animal medicine and surgery.
 She is a member of the American Veterinary Medical Association, American Animal Hospital Association, the New Mexico Veterinary Medical Association, the Association for Avian Veterinarians, the American Association of Feline Practitioners, and is USDA accredited in the state of New Mexico.

 When not at the hospital Julie enjoys hiking, skiing, photography, and watching the antics of local wildlife.
-She shares her home with the cutest Pomeranian ever, her cats, Peeps and Jack, Olive the Lovebird, and Ellow the Cockatiel.
+She shares her home with the cutest Pomeranian ever, her cats, Peeps and Jack, and Olive the Lovebird.

 Years in Practice: 20